Week 33: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

-- Dow spent $13.6mm on lobbying in 2016, and wrote a $1mm check to Trump’s inauguration festivities.
-Dow’s CEO stood by Trump in February as he signed an EO rolling back government regulations.
+- Dow spent $13.6 million on lobbying in 2016, and wrote a $1 million check to Trump’s inauguration festivities.
+Dow’s CEO stood by Trump in February as he signed an executive order rolling back government regulations.

-- At the Aspen Ideas conference, Yates said while acting AG, she found out about the Muslim Ban by reading about it in the NYT.
+- At the Aspen Ideas conference, Sally Yates said while acting AG, she found out about the Muslim ban by reading about it in the NYT.